mitchellporter/BGRecursiveTableViewDataSource/README.md

 ### Recursion

 All methods are designed to work both on top-level sections and their subsections at multiple levels, hence the "recursive" nature and design of the module.
 However, keep in mind that each level of recursion bears some compounding performance overhead.
-Unnecessary recursion should be avoided to ensure both optimal scrolling-performance at run-time and optimal code organization/structure from this module.
+Unnecessary recursion should be avoided to ensure both optimal scrolling-performance at run-time and optimal code organization/structure benefits from this module.

 Enhancements and optimizations to the codebase are always welcome.